Twenty-One (1918 film): Production

 Filming began in mid-February at the Paralta Studios in Los Angeles, and had wrapped up by late March.

 Reception

 Moving Picture World reviewer Robert C. McElravy gave the film a positive review despite there being "no longer any particular novelty in plots of this type, depicting the mixed identities of two individuals who look exactly alike."

-Variety's review was also positive, praising the film for its production and Bryant Washburn's acting, also saying "It is not the story, but rather the handling that makes it worth while as a feature."
+Varietys review was also positive, praising the film for its production and Bryant Washburn's acting, also saying "It is not the story, but rather the handling that makes it worth while as a feature."